-While making this solution it was agreed that the program should be as efficient as possible.
-This lead to the idea of implementing backtracking within the backwards and forwards chaining.
-The reason this was implemented was to check if any sentence provided within the knowledge base was able to be solved for the given query, if the literal had not been found within that sentence, the needed literals stack would be cleared as it contains literals that contribute to a sentence that cannot be solved.
-From here, the literal would be placed back onto the needed literal stack, in search for a different route.
-This sentence is removed as it is an unsolvable sentence, and removes the last added item to the path array, as it does not get you to your desired solution.
-By backtracking the program is able to reuse the memory created as objects are constantly being popped off the stack or cleared when they are no longer needed.
-Test cases

-It was very important to the group that our program was well tested, as this ensured that we had the most accurate and efficient outcome as possible.
-Most tests classes were created after the implementation of the class, before moving on to create the next section of the program.
-This method of testing allows for less errors in the final product as you are debugging the system as you go.
-This was you will find more errors or bugs that are easier to fix as the whole program has not been implemented yet.
-The test classes that were created were:
+Design & Structure

+Sentence Interpretation

+In order to compartmentalize the necessary tasks and make linking the various functions easier, it interpreting each sentence string was offset to the Sentence class itself.
+It receives the string, parses it and internally creates Literal and Operator objects.

+This meant that each Literal object created would be a different object in memory to the same Literal object in a different sentence.
+In order to unify this, the unifyLiterals method was created in InferenceEngine (describe previously).
+While this second pass over the literals is inefficient, it was chosen over the alternative of parsing all sentences in Inference Engine for better compartmentalization of the tasks and easier programming.

+Operator Handling

+All strings representations of operators and the processes to evaluate using the operates were contained within the Operator class itself.
+This meant that throughout the program the static references in the class to operator strings could be utilized without the risk of errors rising from mismatched symbols or typos.

+The inclusion of the eval function allows us to completely delegate each operator’s function to itself.
+The eval function accepts reference to a stack of Booleans and applies the required operation on it.
+The caller doesn’t need to know what the operation is or edit the stack itself.

+Inheritance and Polymorphism

+In order to ensure each solution method implemented certain functions and features that the InferenceEngine was expecting from all of them, and abstract class of Method was created which each specific method then inherited from.

+This also enabled the setup of one lMethod variable in InferenceEngine that would could confidently call the solve and other related functions on regardless of its actual object instantiation.

+As each sentence would contain both Literals and Operators, and abstract class of ProLogic was created for them both to inherit from.
+This enabled an ArrayList of ProLogic objects to hold both Literals and Operators through Polymorphism.
+It also enabled various methods like getName to be implemented and used confidently across the two.

+Unit Tests

 Test_BackwardChaining:- Within the backwards chaining test class numerous test cases were created.
 The main purpose of this test class was to check that the system was able to identify if the given sentence is a horn sentence.
-The test consist of both simple and complex sentences that should fail their tests as the given input is not a horn sentence.
-Another test was created that allowed for multiple impactions to be implemented into the test sentence such as “p2=>p3&g=>y” but as this sentence is not a horn sentence the test should fail.
+We tested both simple and complex sentences would fail if the given input is not a Horn Clause.
+Another test was created confirmed that multiple implications existing in the sentence “p2=>p3&g=>y” would still be interpreted as not a horn sentence.
 The backwards chaining test also tested for the standard solving method using two different routes, straight forward route, and deceptive route.
 The deceptive route implements some decoys literals in order to try and manipulate the route to taking the wrong path in order to find the solution.
 This checks that the program is able to backtrack itself in order to find the correct route in order to solve the given query.

+NonHornSentence_Simple

+NonHornSentence_Complex

+NonHornSentence_MultipleImplications

+StraightForwardRoute

+DeceptiveRoute

 Test_ForwardChaining :- The forward chaining test class is very similar to the backwards chaining test class, as it does the same tests for checking if program is able to check if a sentence would be considered a horn class or not.
 It checks against simple and complex sentences as well as using multiple implications to solve the query.

-Test_General:- The general test class created, creates a simple test to see if the forward chaining query and knowledge base will succeed or fail when implemented.